Stop The Scroll: 10 Principles for Creating Thumb-Stopping Ads

 Scenario 2: That same ad opens and instead of the apple waiting to be plucked, a hand reaches in from off-screen and picks it.

-While effectively the same ad, by adding a human element you are able to add a level of relatability that wasn’t previously present in the ad.
+While effectively the same ad, you’re able to add a level of relatability that wasn’t previously present by including the human element.

-In the landscape where diversity, equity, and inclusion are becoming the main focus of ads and advertisers and brands are seeking to better represent a full spectrum of humanity in their content and ad offerings, hands tend to go farther.
+In the landscape where diversity, equity, and inclusion are becoming the main focus of ads, and advertisers and brands are seeking to better represent a full spectrum of humanity in their content and ad offerings, hands tend to go further.

-This is simply because, outside of any particularly strong identifiers, hands kind of all look the same.
-For audiences experiencing ads allows users to immediately attach themselves mentally to whatever it is the hands are doing in those crucial first seconds.
+This is simply because outside of any particularly strong identifiers, hands allow viewers to see themselves in the ad, as if they’re the ones reaching out to grab the apple or interacting with products – or at least more so than showing a full person.
+Audiences can immediately attach themselves mentally to whatever it is the hands are doing in those crucial first seconds.

 Is the phantom hand picking an apple?
 No. The user is.
 Is the phantom hand chopping veggies with their brand-new knife?
 No. The user is.

-The same tactic is still in play with showing full humans, where users transport themselves into the mindset of the person being represented in the ad, however, while there are many hands – there’s only one of each of us.
+The same tactic is still in play with showing full people, where users transport themselves into the mindset of the person being represented in the ad.
+But while there are many hands – there’s only one of each of us.

 From an analytical perspective, the best bet is a sure thing.
-This is why we are such huge proponents of both utilizing UGC for ads and repurposing existing content because we already know that it works.
+This is why we’re such huge proponents of both utilizing user-generated content (UGC) for ads and repurposing existing content because we already know that it works.

-While it doesn’t necessarily mean that because it did well once that it will again as an ad, it’s still a safer and validated approach than creating something new and untested.
+It’s not necessarily a guarantee that content that has done well once will perform well again as an ad, but it’s still a safer and validated approach than creating something new and untested.

 Familiarity is also a huge driver in this scenario for stopping the scroll since people will be drawn to things that they already know and recognize.